 - Weighing up to 4.8 ounces it is more on the heavier side

 Nikon got it absolutely right with this rifle scope.
 It delivers exceptional optical performance and is a better option compared to other similar products.
 Despite its size, it can still work well on a hunting rifle.
-It is probably the best hunting rifle scope under 500 in its price point.
+It is probably the best long range scope under 500 based on its features and price point.

 How To Buy The Best Rifle Scope Under 500 : Buying Guide

 So which features should you pay attention to when shopping for a rifle scope for under 500?
 There are a couple of features that should top your list of features to consider.
 These are;